appleboy/jira-action/README.md

 ## Example

-### Transition issue to In Progress when branch is pushed
+### Transition issue to "In Progress" when a branch is created

 ```yaml
 name: jira integration